• Skip to primary navigation

 Time-Of-Use (TOU) Prices

 The majority of Ontario electricity consumers pay Time-Of-Use (TOU) prices for their electricity.
-TOU prices are regulated by the Ontario Energy Board, which reviews current economic conditions and adjusted these regulated rates every six months.
+TOU prices are regulated by the Ontario Energy Board, which reviews current economic conditions and adjusts these regulated rates every six months.

 While TOU prices can be a little difficult to understand, they’re built around a simple concept: when electricity demand is higher, it costs producers more to meet this demand, thus prices need to be accordingly high.
 When demand is low, the cost of production is low, and the prices are low.